 Businesses who are committed to sustainability see great rewards.
 Benefits include cost savings, lower risks, supply chain security, access to new markets, customer loyalty, and overall enhanced brand value.

-A wide-variety of research demonstrates the positive business impact of making strong environmental commitments.
+A wide-variety of research demonstrates the positive business impact of making strong environmental or social commitments:

 - 98 percent of businesses who used sustainability standards reported sales and marketing related benefits.
 These include an improved reputation (60 percent), improved profitability (53 percent), lower costs (30 percent), and increased production (30 percent).